Skip to main content

 • Two snacks

 Migrant and camp sites can be approved to serve up to three types of meals.
-Allowable meal combinations for these types of sites are:
+Snacks are considered to be meals.
+Allowable meal combinations for these types of sites include:

 • Breakfast/lunch and supper